-Jurnal Ilmu Kehutanan accepts research papers, short communications, and reviews written in either Bahasa Indonesia or English.
-Authors should refer to the instructions below when preparing their manuscripts.
-Research papers should be concise, focused on new results and data.
-It should be no longer than 8000 words and contain approximately 10 - 30 references.
+Jurnal Ilmu Kehutanan accepts research articles, short communications, and reviews written in English.
+Authors should refer to the guidelines below when preparing their manuscripts.
+Research articles should be concise and focused on new results and data.
+It should be 8000 words and contain approximately 10 - 30 references.
 Short communications should be short reports of original studies of limited scope.
-It should be no longer than 3000 words and contain approximately 10 - 20 references.
+It should be 3000 words or less and contain approximately 10 - 20 references.
 Reviews should be overview articles of recent advances in the research of selected topics.
 It should be no longer than 8000 words and contain more than 20 references.
-References are preferred to contain primary reference sources as well as from the last ten-year issues (at least 80%).
-The structure of review papers should follow the instructions bellow.
+References are preferred to contain primary reference sources; at least 80% are from the last ten-year issues.
+The structure of the articles should follow the instructions below.

-- Manuscript should be equipped with line number, written in A4 paper using 1.5 spacing and 2.5 cm margin of all four sides.
+1. Manuscript should be equipped with the line number, written on A4 paper using 1.5 spacing and a 2.5 cm margin on all four sides.

-- Manuscript should be written using font Constantia size 10 point, except for the tables’ and figures’ caption and content, respectively, using font Constantia size 9 and 8 point.
+2. Manuscript should be written using font Constantia size 10 points, except for the tables' and figures' caption and content, respectively, using font Constantia size 9 and 8 points.

-- Tables and figures are placed within the text at the appropriate points, rather than at the end.
+3. Tables and figures are placed within the text at the appropriate points rather than at the end.

-Abstract should be written in one single paragraph of maximum 200 words, except for short communication papers, maximum 100 words.
-It should provide a clear view of the content of the manuscript with a brief description of the main results and conclusions.
+The abstract should be written in one paragraph of 200 words, except for short communication, a maximum of 100 words.
+It should provide a clear view of the manuscript's content and briefly describe the aims, methods, main results, and conclusions.

-It contain of 5 keywords representing the main content of the article.
-Avoid general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
+It contains a maximum of five keywords representing the article's main content.
+Avoid general and plural terms and multiple concepts, for example, 'and' or 'of.'
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.

-It should briefly place the study in a broad context and highlight why it is important.
+It should briefly place the study in a broad context and highlight why it is essential.
 It should define the purpose of the work and its significance.
-The current state of the research field should be reviewed carefully and key publications should be cited.
-It should be written in a way that is accessible to researchers without specialist knowledge in that area.
-Avoid a detailed literature survey or a summary of the results.
+It should carefully review and cite critical publications of the research field.
+It should be accessible to researchers without specialist knowledge in that area.

 Materials and Methods

-This section should be divided by subheadings.
-It should include the design of the study, the type of materials and tools involved, and the type of analysis used.
+This section may consist of subheadings.
+It should include the design of the study, the type of materials and tools involved, data collection, the type of analysis used, and decision rules in concluding.
 It should be described with sufficient details to allow others to replicate and build on published results.
-Methods already published should be indicated by a reference: only relevant modifications should be described.
+A reference should indicate published methods; describe only relevant modifications.

 Result and Discussion